LeilaNeza/alx-system_engineering-devops/README.md

-This repository is for navigating the shell
+THis is for shell variables and expansions